theKashey/used-styles/README.md

 </div>

-> Bundler independent CSS part of SSR-friendly code splitting
+> Bundler and framework independent CSS part of SSR-friendly code splitting

-Detects used `css` files, and/or inlines critical styles.
+Detects used `css` files from the output HTML, and/or __inlines critical styles__.
+Supports sync or __stream__ rendering.

 ## Code splitting
 This is all about code splitting, Server Side Rendering and React, even is React has nothing with this library.